 Start by warming up about ¼ cup of olive oil in a microwave-safe bowl or on the stove.
 Make sure it's warm but not too hot.
 Then, apply the olive oil to your hair from the roots to the tips.
 You can use your fingers or a wide-tooth comb to evenly distribute the oil.
 Leave it on for at least 30 minutes, or overnight for a deep conditioning treatment, before washing it out.

 Olive oil is a natural moisturizer that can help to nourish and hydrate your hair, leaving it looking shiny and healthy.
 It can also help to reduce frizz and prevent breakage, as well as soothe a dry, itchy scalp.

 You can use olive oil as a hair treatment twice a month for regular maintenance, or more frequently if your hair is particularly dry or damaged.
 Just make sure to wash it out thoroughly to avoid any buildup on your scalp.

 Yes, olive oil can be used as a leave-in conditioner for hair.
 Simply apply a small amount of olive oil to the ends of your hair, making sure to avoid the roots.
 The oil will help to hydrate and soften your hair, leaving it looking shiny and healthy.

 Three to five tablespoons are more than enough.

 - Towel or shower cap

-- Warm the oil in heat safe container or in a glass mostly submersed in water on the stove top.
-Be sure not to heat it too long, since you’ll want it luke-warm for application.
+- Warm the oil in a heat-safe container or in a glass mostly submersed in water on the stove top.
+Be sure not to heat it too long, since you’ll want it lukewarm for application.

-- Apply oil to the root end first, and work it through with your fingertips.
+- Apply oil to the root end first, and work it through the rest of the hair with your fingertips.
 The longer your hair, the more oil you will need.

 - Wrap hair with a warm, wet towel and leave the oil in for 20–30 minutes.